Prepare to be stunned by the beauty of Australia and Fiji on this ultimate service youth program in Oceania!

 - Suit up and climb to the top of the Sydney Harbor Bridge for incredible harbor views*

-- Swim in pristine waterfalls and lakes and slide down natural rock formations into natural rock pools
+- Discover waterfalls, swim in their pristine pools and slide down natural rock formations

 *This is an optional excursion